local-ch/lhc/docs/interceptors/monitoring.md

 All the dots in the host are getting replaced with underscore (_), because dot is the default separator in graphite.

+## Configure

-It is also possible to set the key for Monitoring Interceptor on per request basis:
+It is possible to set the key for Monitoring Interceptor on per request basis:

 ```ruby
   LHC.get('http://local.ch', monitoring_key: 'local_website')